-Policy 8 - Extension of Newport Street employment land
+Policy 10 - Extension of Newport Street employment land

 Land to the north of the existing Newport Street employment land (Map 2) is allocated for Class B1 employment use.
 The land may be developed from 2021 onward provided that there is clear evidence of unmet market need at the time for employment land in Cusop, Hay and the neighbouring communities.
 The land should be developed as small workshops or light industrial units.
 Storage, retail or office use will not be appropriate except as a lesser element of a workshop or light industrial use.
-This land will be safeguarded for employment use until so developed, and once developed, this land will be safeguarded from redevelopment for non-employment uses unless there is clear evidence of a longterm market surplus of employment land in Cusop, Hay and the neighbouring communities.
+This land will be safeguarded for employment use until so developed, and once developed, this land will be safeguarded from redevelopment for non-employment uses unless there is clear evidence of a long-term market surplus of employment land in Cusop, Hay and the neighbouring communities.
+Development proposals will need to be accompanied by a flood risk assessment.

-Policy 9 - Employment-generating proposals outside the Settlement Boundary

-Employment-generating proposals will be permitted outside the Settlement Boundary only where they
+Policy 11 - Employment-generating proposals outside the Settlement Boundary Employment-generating proposals will be permitted outside the Settlement Boundary only where they

-(a) re-use existing redundant buildings in accordance with Core Strategy Policy RA5, or

-(b) are activities such as farming or some types of tourism that can function effectively only if based within the countryside, or

-(c) are small-scale extensions or diversifications of existing businesses at their existing locations.
+- (a) re-use existing redundant buildings in accordance with Core Strategy Policy RA5, or - (b) are activities such as farming or some types of tourism that can function effectively only if based within the countryside, or - (c) are small-scale extensions or diversifications of existing businesses at their existing locations.

-In the case of proposals located within Cusop's Locally Distinctive Assets (Policies 10, 11, and 12), their impact will be considered exceptionally carefully and applicants will be expected to provide evidence of why the proposal cannot be located elsewhere.
+In the case of proposals that would have a significant effect on any of Cusop's Locally Distinctive Assets (Policies 12, 13, and 14), their impact will be considered exceptionally carefully and applicants will be expected to provide evidence of why the proposal cannot be located elsewhere.